Designing with Foresight: When to Hire a Smart Home Integrator in Your Custom Build

 The High Cost of Retrofitting: Why AV Shouldn't Be an Afterthought

-When technology planning is delayed until the drywall stage or post-occupancy, the financial consequences can be severe.
+When technology planning gets delayed until the drywall stage or post-occupancy, the financial consequences can be severe.
 Retrofitting a luxury home for comprehensive automation after construction is completed results in substantial change orders, scheduling disruptions, and compromised aesthetics.

 Real-World Financial Consequences of Rework